 2013 - 2016:

 Readings in Musicology (MUSM056), Research Training A (MUSM054) - topics taught: The Nature of Musicological Evidence: Issues in Epistemology; Musicology and Interdisciplinarity; Musicology of Performance and/or Performing Musicology

 Performance A (MUSM039), Performance B (MUSM040) - topics as above

 'Module very well organized and prepared, clear structure'.
 'Critical thinking was encouraged'.
 'An accessible module regardless of one's level of familiarity with opera'.

 Historical Performance Practice

 'A good classical music module!
 Becoming increasingly rare'.
 We were encouraged to think in a different way and it challenged my pre-existing ideas about performance practice'.
 'It has encouraged me to become more open-minded as a performer which is really relevant to me'.

-Departmental Disability Liaison Officer
+Department of Music & Media Disability Liaison Officer

-Music BMus Professional Placement Tutor
+Music BMus Professional Training Year Senior Tutor

 Music BMus Admissions Tutor